sansbacher/todo-task-manager/API-Based/README.md

 There's also a [Third-Profile-Avatar](https://github.com/sansbacher/todo-task-manager/tree/master/API-Based/Third-Profile-Avatar) folder that has added a Profile Picture / Avatar.
 Setup remains the same, just a new "public" folder.

 There may be other versions with additional functions/features to come.
 But you can see a live version of the Third version as it stands now [hosted on Heroku here](https://sansbacher-task-manager.herokuapp.com/).

+To see a version of the Initial Task Manager but in React instead of Vanilla JS see [here](https://github.com/sansbacher/react-todo-app), which you can also try [live](https://sansbacher-task-manager.herokuapp.com/API-React-Based/).
+However it doesn't have any of the Profile functions or any of the Sorting/Filtering options.